 A major interest of my team is to study the enzymology of the SUMO pathways.
 Using the model organism Saccharomyces cerevisiae, we found that SUMO E3 ligases have substantial overlapping and distinct substrates (Albuquerque et al, 2013).
 Most strikingly, we discovered that the SUMO protease Ulp2 specifically desumoylates three protein complexes at the centromeres, the ribosomal DNA (rDNA) and the origins of DNA replication, while Ulp1 suppresses the bulk of intracellular sumoylation (Albuquerque 2016).
 These breakthrough studies laid the foundation for our current investigations.

-To understand the substrate specificity of Ulp2, we collaborated with the Corbett lab to solve the crystal structure of the Ulp2-Csm1 complex (Liang et al, 2017), demonstrating that Csm1 directly recruits Ulp2 and thus facilitates its desumoylation activity in the nucleolus.
-We continue to investigate the specificity and regulation of the enzymes in the yeast SUMO pathways.
-Because these enzymes are well conserved in human, we have implemented the CRISPR-Cas9 approach to investigate the enzymology of human SUMO pathways, an exciting and relatively unexplored area with much to learn.
+To understand Ulp2's exquisite substrate specificity, we collaborated with the Corbett lab to solve the crystal structure of the Ulp2-Csm1 complex (Liang et al, 2017), demonstrating that Csm1 directly recruits Ulp2 and thus facilitates its desumoylation activity in the nucleolus.
+Remarkably, once recruited to the nucleolus by Csm1, Ulp2 also utilizes its SUMO-binding to selectively target hyper-sumoylated substrates in the nucleolus, illustrating a novel dual substrate recognition mechanism for its exquisite substrate selectivity (Albuquerque, 2018).
+We have also implemented the CRISPR-Cas9 approach to investigate the enzymology of human SUMO pathways, an exciting and relatively unexplored area with much to learn.

 SUMO prevents chromosomal translocations